Lambda-X-Master/How-to-use-this/README.md

 <div align="center"><img src="./images/step7-1.png"></div>

-📌 **Check the following boxes and set the required approving reviews to two.**
+📌 **Check the following box requiring one review before merging to master.**

 <div align="center"><img src="./images/step7-2.png"></div>

-📌 **Make sure to do this for every repository in the organization.
+📌 \*\*Make sure to do this for every repository in the organization.

 ## Step Eight - Invite members to the team